rickystream94/rickystream94.github.io/mywebsite/content/about/index.md

 ## Beyond Coding 🚀

 When I'm not coding, you would most likely find me either spending time to learn something new, doing physical activity, cooking healthy meals, or listening to electronic music.
+I'm currently on a path to learn how to DJ, so I'm actively practicing at home (with a fairly decent entry-level home setup) and taking chances to play at small gigs.
 I consume loads of news and content about self-development, fitness, society, politics, traveling and cultures, science, technology, the environment and climate change (on a related note, I'm a big fan of [Kurzgesagt](https://kurzgesagt.org), I highly recommend checking out their [videos on YouTube](https://www.youtube.com/@kurzgesagt)).

 I enjoy video editing and showcasing my work on my [YouTube channel](https://www.youtube.com/@rickystream94).
 I'm also a passionate language learner on [Duolingo](https://www.duolingo.com/profile/rickystream94) and a proud **Google Maps Local Guide**, sharing valuable feedback and content with the community.